This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Anatomy & Physiology

 In addition to a licensed occupational therapist, many children will benefit from having additional assistants to help them succeed.
-Occupational therapist assistants may also need to become licensed (according to each state), and must complete related school and fieldwork.
+Occupational therapist assistants may also need to become licensed (according to each state) and must complete related school and fieldwork.

-Prior to starting occupational therapy, children with cerebral palsy undergo a complete, comprehensive assessment to ensure they get individualized treatment.
+The first thing that happens is an assessment.
+Children with cerebral palsy undergo a complete, comprehensive assessment to ensure they get individualized treatment.
 Assessments usually include an occupational therapist testing the child’s:

 - Motor skills